aa2510759/My-Portfolio/README.md

 ## AI Puzzle Solver
-        Developed an AI that solved an 8 puzzle.
+        Developed an AI that solves an 8 puzzle.
 I utilized several efficient graph algorithms including A*search.
         Was written in C++.
+### An 8 puzzle is a sliding puzzle where you must slide the pieces of a puzzle in such a way that they are ordered like so
+        1  2  3
+        4  5  6
+        7  8  0

 ### This is a snippet of the function that implements A* Search